 How about you….what are your signature strengths?
 The exercise below will help you!

 It's Time For Action

-Review the strengths below.
+Review the strengths below in the VIA Classification of Character Strengths.
 Identify which strengths best describe who you are at your core.
-Which are most energizing, natural for you to use, and widely expressed in your life?
+Which of the strengths are essential, effortless and energizing to you?

-Take the full VIA Survey for free and see how accurate you were at identifying your strengths.
+Then, take the full VIA Survey and get your personalized Top 5 Report and see how accurate you were at identifying your strengths!

 VIA Classification of Character Strengths